jonaturn/AWS-DeepRacer/README.md

-Here's my team's approach to the AWS Deepracer Hackathon organised by NUS IEEE.
+Here's my team's approach to the AWS Deepracer Hackathon organized by NUS IEEE.